Renormalization in Lorenz maps -- completely invariant sets and periodic orbits: Introduction

 Finally, in \cite{Bru1}, the authors raise the question about parameters $\beta $ for which generalized $\beta$-transformation has matching (this class contain all linear Lorenz maps).
 They ask whether there exist generalized $\beta$-transformations with non-Pisot and non-Salem number $\beta$ and matching (see the end of p.72 in \cite{Bru1}).
 Our Example~\ref{51from4} answers this question affirmatively, showing that such map exists.

 The paper is organized as follows.
 In Section~\ref{sec:pre} we recall preliminary facts and basic properties related to Lorenz maps used later.
 In Section~\ref{sec:ThmA} we present several examples related to Theorem~\ref{thm:A} and characterize some completely invariant sets in case of maps with primary $n(k)$-cycles.
 We also provide partial characterization of cases, when renormalizations can be characterized by these sets, and also highlight cases when renormalization exists but does not define proper completely invariant subset.
 Section~\ref{sec:thmB} studies minimal periodic orbits in the spirit of Theorem~\ref{thm:B}, in particular their connections to completely invariant sets and renormalizations.
 We also prove that transitive expanding Lorenz maps are strongly transitive.
-The paper concludes with Section~\ref{sec:periodic} where periodic renormalizations are considered.
+Section~\ref{sec:periodic} considers periodic renormalizations and the last section provides an algorithm to detect the renormalizations that can be successfully recovered from the corresponding sets $J_g$.